 Entrance Fees:$5/day adults, 12 and under are free

-You will find Blanco State Park located about an hour north of the Alamo City in the Texas Hill Country.
+Blanco State Park is about an hour north of the Alamo City in the Texas Hill Country.

 Situated on the beautiful spring-fed Blanco River, you can enjoy swimming, fishing, camping, picnicking and more!

-This is also a great area to see the bluebonnets in Texas if you are visiting during the springtime!
+This is also a great area to see the bluebonnets in Texas if you visit during springtime!

 Driving Distance: 27 miles